holidaycheck/tech-blog/_posts/2024-03-11-herzlich-willkommen-bei-holiday-check.md

 We also submit a [prompt to Whisper](https://cookbook.openai.com/examples/whisper_prompting_guide) with each chunk that goes into transcription process, this helps us feed our business vocabulary in order to further enhance the quality of the transcription.

-*The above call will transcribed as following:*
+*The above call will transcribed as follows:*

 |    | Timestamp       | Speaker            | Text                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            | [Log probability](https://deepgram.com/learn/exploring-whisper)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          |
 |---:|:----------------|:-------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|